 - 1. To provide Magnolia with feedback regarding its performance from a hospital-based perspective regarding prior authorizations, concurrent review, discharge planning, and coordination of care and payment. - 2.
-Make recommendations related to utilization management and care and payment coordination based on the needs of the hospital groups. - 3.
-Assist Magnolia to identify key issues related to programs that may specifically affect specific hospital groups.
+Make recommendations related to utilization management and care and payment coordination based on the needs of the hospital groups.

-The Committee will meet: Annually

-Committee Facilitator: VP/Director of Contracting/Network Management and Chair

-Committee Recorder: Administrative Assistant or designee.

-Committee Composition: The Chair appoints members of the Committee

-Representation from hospital groups (serving one-year terms)

-Attendance Requirement: There is no minimum meeting attendance requirement.

-Meetings will be agenda driven.
+3. Assist Magnolia to identify key issues related to programs that may specifically affect specific hospital groups.

+Committee Structure and Operation: The Committee will meet: Annually Committee Facilitator: VP/Director of Contracting/Network Management and Chair Committee Recorder: Administrative Assistant or designee.
+Committee Composition: The Chair appoints members of the Committee Representation from hospital groups (serving one-year terms) Attendance Requirement: There is no minimum meeting attendance requirement.
+Quorum: This is not a voting committee Committee Data/Documer nt Responsibilities: Meetings will be agenda dr iven.
 All agendas and minutes will follow Magnolia standard format.

-Facilitator: Chair, VP/Director of Contracting/Network Management

-Agenda: The HAC Chair will develop agenda items for the next meeting.
+Scheduling: Administrative Assistant.
+Facilitator: Chair, VP/Director of Contracting/Network Management Agenda: The HAC Chair will develop agenda items for the next meeting.
+Minutes: Minutes will be drafted within thirty (30) days of the meeting.

-Minutes:

-Minutes will be drafted within thirty (30) days of the meeting.
 The minutes will be approved and signed by the Chair at the next regularly scheduled meeting.
 Minutes will be maintained in a secure area.

+Handouts/Meeting Packets: Copies will be provided at the meeting.

 The Hospital Advisory Committee is a non-voting committee to solicit feedback from local hospital representatives.
-This Committee reports to the OIC.
+This Committee reports to the QIC.